Michael Maltzan: Career

-Maltzan returned to L.A. was in 1988 to work in Frank O. Gehry’s office, on the design of Walt Disney Concert Hall.

 Maltzan founded Michael Maltzan Architecture, Inc. in 1995, with offices in Silver Lake, Los Angeles.
-His first solo project was the small, nonprofit Inner City Arts complex for children, completed in 1995 in the Downtown Los Angeles warehouse district.
-In 1996, entertainment lawyer Alan Hergott offered him his first major residential commission, a $2-million house in Beverly Hills on a site overlooking Los Angeles.
+His first solo project was completed in 1995 in the Downtown Los Angeles warehouse district.
+In 1996, he was commissioned to design a $2 million house in Beverly Hills for entertainment lawyer Alan Hergott.

-In 1998, Ann Philbin selected Maltzan to design a major renovation of the Hammer Museum in Westwood, Los Angeles.
+In 1998, Ann Philbin chose Maltzan as architect for a renovation of the Hammer Museum in Westwood, Los Angeles.
 In 1999, curator Terence Riley included him in the Museum of Modern Art’s influential exhibition “The Un-Private House.”

-In 2012, Michael Maltzan and engineering firm HNTB were selected through an international competition to design the Sixth Street Viaduct.
+In 2012, Maltzan and engineering firm HNTB were selected through an international competition to design the Sixth Street Viaduct.
 The bridge will replace the original 1932 Sixth Street Viaduct that suffers from alkali-silica reaction which makes the bridge vulnerable to seismic failure.
 The bridge design is known as “The Ribbon of Light” and is the largest bridge project in the history of Los Angeles.
 The bridge opened to the public on July 9, 2022.